-Next, we went on a walk around the ranch to begin brainstorming.
+We then went on a walk around the ranch to begin brainstorming.
 The artists then returned to the Barn Studio to sketch out ideas in their journals.
 From this process, each artist decided their “actions” and their “materials,” as well as the site where the video of this performance would take place.

-Then, it was time to take action!
+Finally it was time to take action!
 As a group we toured the sites around the ranch that each artist had chosen and witnessed their action+material performances.
 Each performance was documented with a flip camera.

 Some of the works included: